Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Spectral analysis at weak disorder in the presence of magnetic flux

-Results depicted in Fig.~\ref{Fig:L100_Vp5_Ps} not only confirm a good agreement with the random matrix prediction, which indicates that localization effects are not important, but also the mentioned breaking of time reversal symmetry by the magnetic field.
+Results depicted in Fig.~\ref{Fig:L100_Vp5_Ps} confirm a good agreement with the random matrix prediction.
+This confirms both that localization effects are not important and that the magnetic flux breaks time reversal symmetry.